robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 ### <a name="growing-the-consortium"></a>Aumentando o consórcio

 Para expandir seu consórcio, primeiro você deve se conectar a rede física.
 Usando a implantação com base em IP público a primeira etapa é perfeita.
-Se estiver implantando por trás de uma VPN, consulte a seção conectando o [Gateway de VNet](#connecting-vnet-gateways) para fazer a conexão de rede como parte da implantação do novo membro.
+If deploying behind a VPN, see the section [Connecting VNet Gateway](#connecting-vnet-gateways) to do the network connection as part of the new member deployment.
 Após a conclusão da implantação, use o [DApp de Governança](#governance-dapp) para tornar-se um Administrador da rede.

 #### <a name="new-member-deployment"></a>Nova implantação de membro